USA Swimming Sexual Abuse Lawsuits

 For King, it was the beginning of the end.

-But the trauma hasn’t ended for his victims.
+But the trauma still hasn’t ended for his victims.

 “I’ve suffered from years of anxiety and depression as a result of King’s abuse,” Debra said.

-Swimmer Tracy Palmero said her abuse “almost destroyed the foundation of who I thought I was as a human being.”
+Swimmer Tracy Palmero said it took her 15 years to realize she was a sexual abuse victim.
+“Once I learned that I was a victim it rocked my world — it shook and almost destroyed the foundation of who I thought I was as a human being,” she said.

 Tracy was abused by Coach Everett Uchiyama, who coached her in the early 1990s at SOCAL Aquatics in Tustin, California.